guettli/n-days-later-method/README.md

 Up to now, I know only one software which supports it ([modwork](https://www.tbz-pariv.de/produkte/modwork)).
 But Gmail and Fastmail have a "snooze" feature, which can be used for this. ([Gmail Snooze](https://support.google.com/mail/answer/7622010), [Fastmail Snooze](https://www.fastmail.com/help/receive/snooze.html))

-The Gmail plugin [simple notes](https://chrome.google.com/webstore/detail/simple-gmail-notes/jfjkcbkgjohminidbpendlodpfacgmlm) is very handy to attach notes to emails.

 I use the term "message".
 This could be an issue in a issue tracking system, an email or a piece of paper if you prefer this.
 In my context, I mostly use it for mails.

 I use the term "inbox" to refer to all messages which are waiting for you to get read or done.

 Since January 2020 I use Gmail for my emails/messages.
-TODO: explain the setup.

 # Step1: Take the first message of your inbox